 These light bars are designed for off-road SUV driving at night.
 They have the lowest cost per lumen of any practical lighting source I could find this year.
 (They are dramatically less expensive than the “corn bulbs” I used in the desk-top SAD lamp I built last year.)

-I bought three at $42 each; they are currently $49 on Amazon.
+I bought three at $42 each.
 LEDs produce 100 lumens per watt; these are 300 watts each.
+[Update, March 2017: the product I bought is no longer available.
+This one seems to be closely equivalent, and is $45 currently.
+It seem likely that these bars actually produce around 20,000 lumens, not the 30,000 they claim; see discussion in the comments.]
 You can get similar light bars at different wattages, up to at least 500W; when I was shopping, 300W was the sweet spot for cost per lumen.

 Although they are meant to be attached to a jeep, they look quite good indoors.
 Or, at least, they look a lot better than my 2015 desktop lamp!
 Depending on your decor and aesthetic sense, your opinion may vary.